JLeigh101/HTML-CSS-Scraping/README.md

 -Use automated browsing to visit the Mars Temperature Data SiteLinks to an external site..
 Inspect the page to identify which elements to scrape.
 Note that the URL is https://static.bc-edx.com/data/web/mars_facts/temperature.html.
 -Assemble the scraped data into a Pandas DataFrame.
 The columns should have the same headings as the table on the website.
 Here’s an explanation of the column headings:
 ***
--id: the identification number of a single transmission from the Curiosity rover
+1. id: the identification number of a single transmission from the Curiosity rover
 terrestrial_date: the date on Earth
--sol: the number of elapsed sols (Martian days) since Curiosity landed on Mars
+2. sol: the number of elapsed sols (Martian days) since Curiosity landed on Mars
--ls: the solar longitude
+3. ls: the solar longitude
--month: the Martian month
+4. month: the Martian month
--min_temp: the minimum tempereture, in Celsius, of a single Martian day (sol)
+5. min_temp: the minimum tempereture, in Celsius, of a single Martian day (sol)
--pressure: The atmospheric pressure at Curiosity's location
+6. pressure: The atmospheric pressure at Curiosity's location
 ***
 -Examine the data types that are currently associated with each column.
 If necessary, cast (or convert) the data to the appropriate datetime, int, or float data types.
 -Analyze your dataset by using Pandas functions to answer the following questions: